Sometimes the solution to healthy land, healthy cities, and healthy communities isn’t about adding something new, but about taking something away.

 Depave Chicago is guided by the amazing Katya Reyna and Ted Labbe of Depave (Portland) whose mentoring and teaching not only lay the groundwork for our program but fuel our ethos and passion for this work.
 Katya and Ted, thank you!

-We’re grateful for support and advice from the following organizations during the early years of our program:
+We’re grateful for support and advice from the following organizations and agencies:

 Gratitude to our Collaborators over the years for their support and